darrenrjones/farm-clicker/README.md

 />
 ```

-Add a crop in CropRender9.js or CropRender4.js
+Add a crop in CropRender9.js or CropRender4.js or swap one out so you don't have to restyle the grid

 ```
 <CardContainer